Nojus0/csgonotes/README.md

 Now you can add a new note by pressing the *Add* button, and name the notes file by changing the text in the textbox near the *Add* button, after you add your notes save them by pressing the *Save* button.

+# Disable Third Party Server Assets
+If you don't want the Web App to be communicating with third party server's like _Voocaro_, _Imgur_, _Github_.

+Change the `.env.local` file and set an environment variable `VITE_NO_THIRD_PARTY_SERVER_MODE=true` and build the project, be sure to test it in chrome dev-tools network tab!

 # Future Improvements
 Make the web app a PWA.